 What is canonical literature?
 If you want to expand your literary horizons, you might be thinking about checking out a few canonical works.

-Literature has had a tremendous impact on the course of human history, and people spend their entire careers studying how literature has both impacted and reflected the human culture.
+Literature has had a tremendous impact on the course of human history, and people spend their entire careers studying how literature has both impacted and reflected human culture.
 To better understand the impact of literature, it is helpful to divide it into different periods and styles.
 The way that works are divided is called literary canon.

 Canonical literature refers to works divided into different categories representing different periods, authors, geographical locations, and cultural influences.
 To fully appreciate a work, it is beneficial to understand which canon it falls into and why it is categorized in that way.
 Check out our article on a list of words invented by Shakespeare.
 You may be surprised at how many there are!

 What Is a Canon?